tudelft3d/geo2020/templates/index.md

 #####  7. Appendices

-Put here any material that would break the flow of the thesis: details about datasets, UML diagrams, list of tools and configurations used, etc.
+Put here any material that would break the flow of the thesis: details about datasets, extensive UML diagrams, list of tools and configurations used, etc.
 It's possible that you have no appendix at all for your thesis.

-Code you wrote should not be put in your thesis as an appendix.
+Except for maybe small excerpts that show specific issues, code you wrote should not be put in your thesis as an appendix.
 No one wants to read hundreds of lines of code on paper.
 Instead, put the code on a publicly accessible repository (eg GitHub) and give a link to the readers.